5 Best Infant Life Jackets, Tested by a Dad and Baby

 - Material feels thin

-Over the course of my testing, it became clear that a quality headrest is one of the most important safety features an infant life jacket can have.
+Over the course of testing, it became clear that a quality headrest is one of the most important safety features an infant life jacket can have.
 As I mentioned above, every jacket we tested faces the challenge of water collecting where the shoulder meets the headrest.
-What set the safest life jackets apart was how far the headrest kept my son’s face above the water.
+What set the safest life jackets apart was how far they kept my son’s face above the water.
 No other model competes with the Coleman Stearns Classic Series in that regard.
-This is the only vest that features a squared-off headrest, which adds bulk but provides maximum buoyancy.
+This is the only vest that features a squared-off headrest, adding bulk but providing maximum buoyancy.
 No matter how hard my son fought the vest and tried to roll over in the pool, he could not reach his face into the water.
 This vest netted one of the highest scores for safety features in our testing, matched only by our overall best.

 Design-wise, the plain color and square headrest don’t look as modern or fun as the rest.
-But the red pops against the blue water and the old-school aesthetic was well worth the added safety benefits in my book.
+But the red pops against the blue water, and the old-school aesthetic was well worth the added safety benefits in my book.
+All in all, this infant life jacket was highly effective.
+I would recommend it because of the headrest design and the added buoyancy that it provides.
+If I were planning a trip where my son would be in the water frequently, this is probably the model I'd choose so I could feel comfortable that he would float without his face being near the water.

 Best infant life jacket for high visibility